 On June 13, the Japanese selected 200 POWs for a work detail at the Port Area of Manila.
 The POWs were used as stevedores to load and unload ships.
-At first, the POWs were first housed in a warehouse which was poorly lit and ventilated.
+At first, the POWs were first housed in a warehouse that was poorly lit and ventilated.
 The bathroom and kitchen facilities were also poor.
 The Japanese finally housed the POWs in the Port Terminal Building across the street from Pier 7.
-Once this was done, more 200 more POWs were added to the detail.
+Once this was done, more than 200 additional POWs were added to the detail.

 It was while he was in the hospital that his parents received a second letter from the War Department.
 No copy of the letter has been found, but this is an excerpt:

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Private Norman A. Paul had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.